dantasfiles/dantasfiles.github.io/_posts/2024-12-06-notes-on-cornell-cs-1110.md

 ---
 title: 'Notes on 🏫<i>Intro. to Computing: A Design & Development Perspective</i>'
-description: "Cornell CS 1110, Fall 2024 edition"
+#description: "Cornell CS 1110, Fall 2024 edition"
 author: Daniel Dantas
 ---

 I was curious to learn what has been updated since I took a version of this course (Cornell CS 1110) so I read through the lecture notes.

-The course website for the Fall 2024 semester is located at [https://www.cs.cornell.edu/courses/cs1110/2024fa/](https://www.cs.cornell.edu/courses/cs1110/2024fa/).
+The course website for Cornell CS 1110, Fall 2024 semester, is located at <https://www.cs.cornell.edu/courses/cs1110/2024fa/>.
 The lecture videos are Cornell-only, but the slides are public.

 I’ve noted anything that stuck out to me as interesting.
 When I took a version of the course, it used _Java_ , and now it uses _Python_.
 So some of my comments will be how the course differs between the two programming languages.